 Duke of Edinburgh

-2023 sees the Introduction of the Duke of Edinburgh at Kuranui College.
+2023 saw the Introduction of the Duke of Edinburgh at Kuranui College.

 The Duke of Edinburgh's Hillary Award equips rangatahi for promising futures by challenging young people to develop skills and tools to improve themselves – and their communities.